SatriaMs15/RnFProject-Mask-Detection-With-GUI-And-Firebase/README.md

 3. This project is using GUI based for UI

+*note : this project need firebase configuration please add manualy in your own project

 File Description :
 - "Mask Detection.ipynb" notebook for traning image using MobileNet
 - "Programs" Folder , program for the detection, please run "main.py" to strat the program